Guruhomm1427/Portfolio/README.md

 # Portfolio site

-Personal portfolio for **Gurushreeram Sureshbabu** — a static, single-page site meant for **GitHub Pages**.
+This is my Personal portfolio — a static, single-page site meant for **GitHub Pages**.
 It presents background, skills, experience, projects, and contact information in one scrollable layout.

 ## What’s in this repo